Chelsea-hzc/Capstone-Data/README.md

 # social-topic-miner

-A Python package that clusters social media posts into topics, generates echo-chamber-breaking search queries, and filters diverse content — designed to power a three-page "news feed awareness" product.
+A Python package that clusters social media posts into topics, generates echo-chamber-breaking search queries, and filters diverse content — designed to power a three-tab "news feed awareness" product.

 ---